-Spoken word has many attached stereotype and preconceptions.
-What is great about actually going to one of these nights is realising that these preconceptions, ideas of what thing should be, what people you know probably think about, diminish immediately when met with the reality of the night.
-There is authentic emotion, insights into peoples cognitive trails of thought, homour synthesised with deep sadness, and an undoubtedly uplifting experience.
+As a genre, Spoken Word is pervaded with stereotypes and preconceived ideas.
+What is great about actually going to one of these nights is realising that these preconceptions, and judgements of what thing should be, what people you know probably think about, diminish immediately when met with the reality of the performances.
+There is authentic emotion, insights into the speaker's cognitive trails of thought, homour synthesised with deep sadness and an undoubtedly uplifting experience.

-Each time an Open Mic artist took to the stage at The Watershed, not once did their performance communicate what you might have expected.
-Their poems always came with twists in form and surprises in plot.
+Each time an Open Mic artist took to the stage at The Watershed, not once did their performance communicate what might have expected of them.
+Their poems always came with twists in rhyme-pattern and surprises in plot.
 This is what makes Spoken Word a really beautiful form, caught somewhere between the private and the public, the lone self and the self-presented-for-others.

-So while in day-to-day life, our expectations lead us to make assumptions, quick un-thought-about snapshot judgement, in Spoken Word spaces, such judgments are always going to be disturbed.
-It cultivates an environment for people to publicly perform the fleeting thoughts that enter their minds for only a few seconds, making space for what people often never express, or push to the back of their minds to tackle the material realities we all encounter in everyday life.
+So while in day-to-day life, our expectations lead us to make assumptions, quick un-thought-about-snapshot-judgements, in Spoken Word spaces, such judgments are always going to be disturbed.
+It cultivates an environment for people to publicly perform the fleeting thoughts that enter their minds for only a few seconds, making space for what people often never express or push aside to tackle the material realities we all encounter in everyday life.
 It is a form against stereotypes and for the sake of catharsis.

 Stephen Lightbrown was one of the night's first Open Mic artists.
-He perfectly communicated the transferablity of metaphor.
-Seemingly speaking about the length of time it takes his beloved to get ready to go out, or how long it takes to please her sexually, his poem convinced the audience of his unwavering dedication to a woman.
-However, the last line of the poem revealed this analogy to merely by the dedication to his favourite dinner.
+He perfectly communicated the transferability of metaphor.
+Seemingly speaking about the length of time it takes his beloved to get ready to go out, or how long it takes to please her sexually, his poem convinced the audience of his unwavering devotion to a lover.
+However, the last line of the poem revealed this analogy to merely be a dedication to his favourite dinner.
 The jacket potato.

-Rosel Stern performance adapted the analogy of a passenger on a flight to explore ideas of anxiety.
-Meanwhile Charlotte Stouter's peice should also be noted.
+Rosel Stern performance adapted the situation of a passenger on a flight to explore ideas of anxiety.
+Meanwhile Charlotte Stouter's piece should also be noted.
 It was addressed to her brother, and presented the interior moments of panic women face when walking down the street late at night.

 Attending a Spoken Word event should be a crucial activity in your to-do list.
 It allows a space for the self - divided between standing alone and standing on stage - speaking directly from the heart.
 The form invites and allows its members to take their personal contemplations and make them public.
-Personal love stories, devotions to lost loved ones, feelings of fear, all are up for grabs in the room that this wonderful ceremony takes place.
+Personal love stories, devotions to lost loved ones, feelings of fear, are just some of the topics the form allows for.
+It is a room where a wonderful ceremony takes place.